rogedev/rogedev/README.md

 # Hi, I'm Rogelio 👋

 I'm a passionate software engineer.
 I love building software and exploring new technologies.
-With a background in web development, I enjoy turning complex problems into simple, beautiful, and intuitive solutions.  💻

-- 👯 I'm looking to collaborate on open source projects
+With a background in web development, I enjoy turning complex problems into simple, beautiful, and intuitive solutions.
+I'm looking to collaborate on open source projects.
-- 🌱 I'm currently learning python
-- 💬 Ask me about javascript

 ## 🛠️ Tech Stack